-DCL currently sails four ocean liners (with two more currently on order, as of August, 2017, to be delivered in 2021, 2022, and 2023, respectively).
+DCL currently sails four ocean liners (with three more currently on order, as of August, 2017, to be delivered in 2021, 2022, and 2023, respectively).
 In order of launch, they are the: Disney Magic (1998), Disney Wonder (1999), Disney Dream (2011) and Disney Fantasy (2012), with the Disney Wish scheduled to take its maiden voyage in May, 2022.
 As you might guess, the Magic and Wonder are slightly smaller than their younger sisters.
 Some cruisers prefer the compactness.
 Others say that they can feel the motion of the ocean more fully on the smaller boats.
 Personally, I’ve only sailed on the Dream, Fantasy and Wonder, and I would say that from a purely sea-going perspective, they’re really the same.
 That said, it could be because my time on the Wonder was an inside-passage trip to Alaska, which has historically-calmer waters than the Caribbean/Atlantic.

 Technology-wise, though, the ships are pretty close to identical in all important ways.
 And, in fact, Disney has taken good care to continually update all four ships, specifically the Magic and Wonder in massive out-of-water dry dock overhauls, to ensure the best guest experience regardless of your choice.

 Meanwhile, the Magic and Wonder are usually on separate parts of the planet.
-As smaller ships, they can travel to a few places a little easier than their larger siblings, so you’ll find them in the Mediterranean, Alaska, Hawaii, and, when there’s nothing seasonally spectacular about those types of destinations, sailing from Texas to Mexico.
+As smaller ships, they can travel to a few places a little easier than their larger siblings, so you’ll find them in the Mediterranean, Northern Europe, Alaska, Hawaii, and, when there’s nothing seasonally spectacular about those types of destinations, sailing from Texas to Mexico.

-Insider’s tip: mid you’re ever on board one of the ships and you’re curious about where any of the other three boats happen to be at that moment, head to guest services.
+Insider’s tip: if you’re ever on board one of the ships and you’re curious about where any of the other three boats happen to be at that moment, head to guest services.
 Behind the desk is a large magnetic stylized map of the world.
 The ships are all on there, and are moved every day to note their relative position on the planet!